couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 To configure Couchbase Server:

-* Access the Couchbase Server Admin Console via port 8091 on any of the hosts.
+* Access the Couchbase Server Web Console via port 8091 on any of the hosts.
-* Follow the same steps from the *Multiple containers on single host* section, however use the use the host IP address itself rather than using `docker inspect` to discover the IP address.
+* Follow the same steps from the *Multiple containers on single host* section.
+However, use the use the host IP address itself rather than using `docker inspect` to discover the IP address.

 ## Multiple hosts, multiple containers per host